GunioRobot/athenry/docs/quickstart/index.markdown

 -------------

 Athenry stores all configuration data in a plain text yaml file.
-During Athenry's first installation, config.yml.example is copied to /etc/athenry/config.yml.example.
-Athenry will not run until this file is reviewed and then renamed to config.yml.
-The default configuration options provided in /etc/athenry/config.yml are sane defaults that the developers chose.
+During Athenry's first installation, config.rb.example is copied to /etc/athenry/config.rb.example.
+Athenry will not run until this file is reviewed and then renamed to config.rb.
+The default configuration options provided in /etc/athenry/config.rb.example are sane defaults that the developers chose.
 These settings should work for most anyone that would like to give Athenry a try.

 With that said, it is a good idea to review the config file to see if there are configuration options that may work better for you such as the working directory, your timezone, and even what mirrors to use.
-As the config.yml in etc are settings the developers consider sane defaults, it is highly recommend that config.yml be copied to $HOME/.config/athenry/config.yml.
+As the config.rb in etc are settings the developers consider sane defaults, it is highly recommend that config.rb be copied to $HOME/.config/athenry/config.rb.
+Athenry actually checks for
-Athenry actually checks for $HOME/.config/athenry/config.yml for it's configuration settings before looking in /etc/athenry/config.yml.
-All changes to Athenry's configuration and settings should be made to t his local configuration file.
-That way /etc/athenry/config.yml will always be there for reference in case you make a change and Athenry no longer does what is expected.
-Another detail to keep in mind is every time Athenry is updated, /etc/athenry/config.yml is overwritten with any new configuration options, deprecated options are removed, any changes that the devs may think are better defaults now will be updated.
+$HOME/.config/athenry/config.rb for it's configuration settings before looking in /etc/athenry/config.rb.
+All changes to Athenry's configuration and settings should be made to this local configuration file.
+That way /etc/athenry/config.rb will always be there for reference in case you make a change and Athenry no longer does what is expected.
+Another detail to keep in mind is every time Athenry is updated, /etc/athenry/config.rb is overwritten with any new configuration options, deprecated options are removed, any changes that the devs may think are better defaults now will be updated.
 To put it simply, any personal changes made to the config in etc will be overwritten with Athenry's updated config.

 The developers recommend that you update Athenry regularly, then diff the local Athenry config file in $HOME to the Athenry config in etc. Think of this as a "manual" etc-update.
-This is an easy way to see what new features Athenry has, any changes in how Athenry works, and any options or functions that have been deprecated and/or removed.
+This is an easy way to see what new features Athenry has, any changes in how Athenry works, and any options or functions that have been deprecated and/or removed

 The following is the list of Athenry's currently sane defaults and available settings.